Shareef Abdelhaleem: Life

 His father, Tariq Abdelhaleem, is an engineer on contract with Atomic Energy of Canada, and is well known for his own writings as an Imam, including a fatwa against watering down the message of Islam.
 He was interviewed prior to his son's arrests, denouncing the wars in Iraq and Afghanistan.
 Tariq was among those who posted bail for security certificate detainee Mohammad Mahjoub earlier in the year.
-At Abdelhaleem's trial it was revealed that his father had issued a fatwa for the group declaring the attacks “acceptable”.
+At Abdelhaleem's trial it was revealed that his father had issued a fatwa for the group declaring the attacks "acceptable".

 Abdelhaleem was a 30-year-old computer programmer at the time of his arrest, and drove a metallic blue BMW convertible.
 He underwent open-heart surgery just two months before the arrest.
 He was by far the wealthiest of the group and had sought information on offshore bank accounts.

 His father has visited Abdelhaleem every Saturday morning for three years, but lied to his youngest daughter and explains her older brother is in a "hospital" and behind plexiglass for all visits because he's contagious.

 Actions leading to arrest

-He is alleged to have been brought into the fertilizer purchasing by Zakaria Amara.
+Abdelhaleem is alleged to have been introduced to fertilizer purchasing by Zakaria Amara.

-Amara gave him money and Abdelhaleem then gave C$2,000 to Shaher Elsohemy who was a former friend now police mole, which the Elsohemy claimed was a "downpayment" on ammonium nitrate.
-When police stormed his house, he reported that he was mostly concerned with making sure the seven stray cats who lived in his home were alright.
+Amara gave Abdelhaleem money; Abdelhaleem then gave C$2,000 to Shaher Elsohemy, who was a former friend and current police mole.
+Elsohemy claimed that money was a downpayment for ammonium nitrate.

+When police stormed Abdelhaleem's home, it was reported that he was mostly concerned with making sure the seven stray cats who resided in his home were alright.